cookieMr/guides/github_circleci_sonarcloud/github_circleci_sonarcloud.md

 * On the next page choose a CI/CD machinery you are already using to automaticaly build and run project's tests.
 Choose _With CircleCI_ option.

 ![Choose a build machinery](13_sonarcloud_choose_a_build_machinery.png "Choose a build machinery")
-* You will be presented with a two step setup for CircleCI where you need to add a `SONAR_TOKEN` to yours CircleCI environment.
+* You will be presented with a two step setup for CircleCI where you need to add a `SONAR_TOKEN` to your CircleCI environment.
 Go into CircleCI organization settings your project belogs to.

 ![Create a CircleCI Context](14_create_circle_ci_context.png "Create a CircleCI Context")
 * Find you project there, click on config icon (wheel icon) to go into project's settings page.